kunrex/Sugar.Lang/docs/README.md

 func</* first arg is the return type */ int, int, int>: add = funcref<int, int>(Add);
 int: result = invoke(add, 10, 20);
 ```
->Sugar technically supports generics, but only for built-in types and functions as of now.
+> Sugar technically supports generics, but only for built-in types and functions.

 ## Data Structures

 Sugar supports custom data structures: `class`, `struct` and `enum`.
 1. `enum`: A type that can store multiple compile type constant integer values.
 2. `class`: A reference type that is always created on the heap.
 3. `struct`: A value type that is always created on the stack.

 Sugar is garbage collected since it compiles to CIL.